Getting Your Business Degree Online

 - Lower tuition costs – It seems logical.
 Freed from the expense of maintaining brick-and-mortar buildings, schools should be able to deliver online courses more cheaply than the on-campus versions.
 Now there’s proof.
 According to a 2015 study from the University of Massachusetts Dartmouth, online courses at small and large institutions cost “significantly less” than on-campus courses at the same schools.

-Fast Facts: Online Business Degrees
+Fast Facts: About the Business Degree Online

 Average number of class logins required per week: Two to five